Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

 ![hw_ila_1](./Images/hw_ila_1.PNG)
 11. Select the `+` button from the **Trigger Setup - hw_ila_1** window, and select the `TVALID` signal probes, and click **OK**.
 ![add probes](./Images/add_probes.PNG)
-12. Once the probes are added, select `1 (logical one)` from the dropdown in the `Value` column for all three probes.
+12. After the probes are added, select `1 (logical one)` from the dropdown in the `Value` column for all three probes.
 This is required to capture the signals when `TVALID` is high.
 13. Observe the **Core status** as `IDLE` in the **Settings-hw_ila_1** window.
 Now, select the `>(Play)` button at the top to capture the configured signals, and observe the status changes to `Waiting for Trigger` as follows:
 ![ILA status](./Images/ILA_status.PNG)
 14. Wait for the ILA to be ready to capture signals, and run the application on the `VCK190` board.